-Researchers find more victims of one of Iran’s oldest hacking groups.
+Researchers find more victims of one of Iran’s oldest hacking groups

-The reports shine a new light on the Iranian government’s use of myriad hacking groups to conduct extensive espionage against dissidents and other perceived threats to its regime.
+The reports shine a light on the Iranian government’s use of myriad hacking groups to conduct extensive espionage against dissidents and other perceived threats to its regime.
 The hackers used the attacks to spy on targets’ phone calls, messages, location, photos and other sensitive data.

-“To me this shows the amount of complexity, the amount of resources the Iranian regime is putting into this campaign,” says Yaniv Balmas, head of cyber research at Check Point.
-“And it's a complete invasion of the privacy of citizens.”
+“To me, this shows the amount of complexity, the amount of resources the Iranian regime is putting into this campaign,” says Yaniv Balmas, head of cyber research at Check Point.
+“And it’s a complete invasion of the privacy of citizens.”

-The two hacking groups, referred to as Domestic Kitten and Infy by Check Point researchers, used different methods for the same end result: espionage.
+The two hacking groups, referred to as Domestic Kitten and Infy by Check Point researchers, used different methods for the same result: espionage.
 Check Point has shared the victims’ information with U.S. and European law enforcement.

 The campaigns fit squarely into Iran’s cyber playbook, other researchers say.

-Hackers working on behalf of the Iranian government deploy attacks against a wide range of targets at a a constant rhythm, says Adam Meyers, senior vice president of intelligence at CrowdStrike, another firm following actors tied to Iran.
+Hackers working on behalf of the Iranian government deploy attacks against a wide range of targets at a constant rhythm, says Adam Meyers, senior vice president of intelligence at CrowdStrike, another firm following actors tied to Iran.
 In recent years, Iranian hackers have increasingly turned their attentions to the West, he says.

-Researchers have tied more than a dozen separate hacking groups to the Iranian government over the last 15 years.
+Researchers have tied more than a dozen separate hacking groups to the Iranian government over the past 15 years.
 Iran has routinely denied any involvement in the attacks.
 Iran’s Foreign Ministry did not return a request for comment for this story.

 In addition to Iranian citizens, hackers have also increasingly gone after Western journalists, academics and researchers involved with Iran, and U.S. government employees.
 The attacks tend to escalate around political flash points.; Iranian hackers actively targeted the Trump campaign ahead of the 2020 election.